 The main verification issues occur when user profiles are not public or large communities exist.
 If this is the case it can be difficult to verify if someone likes your page.
 In the case that this relates to a contest, it is better to ensure you have a like tracking system in place before you run the contest.
 That way you do not run into this issue.

 Do you want more info on Internet Marketing?
-Check our home page for our SEO Services.
+Check our home page for our internet marketing company in San Diego services.

 Insight from ad:tech 2011